laravel/docs/queues.md

 		return Queue::marshal();
 	});

 The `marshal` method will take care of firing the correct job handler class.
-To fire jobs onto the push queue, just use the same `Queue::push` method used for conventional queues!
+To fire jobs onto the push queue, just use the same `Queue::push` method used for conventional queues.